 Hungary is a member of the European Union.
-As a student in Budapest you will find general European as well as particular Hungarian cultural customs: food, fashion, folk art, music and dance.

-Use this bulletin to help you consider our programs.
+As a student in Budapest, you will encounter a mixture of the European and Hungarian cultures that manifests in the cuisine, fashion, folk art, and music - just to mention a few.
+Use this Bulletin to help you consider our programs.
 Come to visit our campus.
-Better yet, come to study with us for one or two semesters or for an entire degree program.
-Should you decide to stay for only one semester, this bulletin will also help you choose from among the different semester programs.
+Better yet, come to study with us for one or two semesters or an entire degree program.
+Should you decide to stay for only one semester, this Bulletin will also help you choose from the different semester programs.